telerik/blazor-docs/components/filemanager/context-menu.md

             var fullName = extension.Length > 0 && name.EndsWith(extension) ?
                 name : $"{name}{extension}";

-            var updatedItem = Data.FirstOrDefault(x => x.MyModelId == item.MyModelId);
+            var updatedItem = FileManagerData.FirstOrDefault(x => x.MyModelId == item.MyModelId);

             updatedItem.Name = item.Name;
             updatedItem.Path = Path.Combine(DirectoryPath, fullName);
         }
     }

-    async Task OnDownloadHandler(FileManagerDownloadEventArgs args)
+    private async Task OnDownloadHandler(FileManagerDownloadEventArgs args)
     {
         var selectedItem = args.Item as FlatFileEntry;

         //the FileManager does not have the actual file.
         //To download it, find the actual file in the datasource
         //based on the selected file (args.Item) and
         //assign the following data to the argument: